Since the beginning of last year, Google has been making a lot of emphasis on building a user-center Internet.

 Critical CSS is important both for LCP and FID.
 Minify, compress and reduce the unused CSS in your site to improve your performance.

 7. Choose theme and plugins wisely

-When looking at your WordPress site, two simple things’ll help you optimize LCP:
+When looking at your WordPress site, two simple things will help you optimize LCP:

 - Plugins.
 Resist the temptation of adding all the great plugins out there.
-Remember great functionalities comes with a great cost: in this case, a performance cost.
+Remember, great functionality comes with a great cost: in this case, a performance cost.
 Pick carefully each plugin and make sure they don’t consume too many resources.
 For some guidance on this, read our must-have WP plugins article.

 First Input Delay